Critical Analysis of a Jewish Leader: Gideon the Judge

 solicit additional volunteers when G-d had promised him Victory at the

-speedy resolution, he did not fully comprehend the adverse consequences of
+resolution, he did not fully comprehend the adverse consequences of trying to enhance

 additional men only from the tribal contributors to the G-d-approved army for